xwaynebryan/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a shell script that prints the current working drectory The secon script displays the content list in your current working directory The third script takes one from the current working directory to the home directory
+1.This is a shell script that prints the current working drectory 2.The second script displays the content list in your current working directory 3.The third script takes one from the current working directory to the home directory 4.Dispalay current directory contents in long format